nilportugues/php-sphinx-search/README.md

 This class is a port of the original Sphinx API class by **Andrew Aksyonoff** and [Sphinx Technologies Inc][1] to PHP 5.3 and above.

 ### New methods for SphinxClient
-While all the existing methods available and vastly documented in the [Sphinx Documentation][2], this version of the SphinxClient for PHP includes a new method.
+While all the existing methods are available and vastly documented in the [Sphinx Documentation][2], this version of the SphinxClient for PHP includes a new method.

 * **removeFilter**: removes a filter previously set.